tldr-pages/tldr/pages/linux/nmcli.md

 # nmcli

-> Nmcli - command-line tool for controlling NetworkManager.
+> A command line tool for controlling NetworkManager.

-- List all NetworkManager connections:
+- List all NetworkManager connections (shows name, uuid, type and device):

 `nmcli connection`

-- Activate a connection:
+- Activate a connection by specifying an uuid:

 `nmcli connection up uuid {{uuid}}`